-This tasty Strawberry Piña Colada smoothie is a creamy, sweet, frozen drink with coconut, pineapple, and strawberries.
-Adding strawberries makes for a fun and unique take on the classic frozen Pina Colada.
-(This beverage is non-alcoholic.)
+This creamy, sweet Strawberry Piña Colada smoothie blends coconut, pineapple, and strawberries for a fun twist on the classic.
+(Non-alcoholic.)

-Try some of our other frozen dessert drinks like this Jamba Juice Strawberry Wild, Caribbean Passion Smoothie, or traditional Pina Colada.
+Try some other frozen dessert drinks like Jamba Juice Strawberry Wild, Caribbean Passion Smoothie, or traditional Pina Colada.

 Strawberry Piña Colada smoothies.